NathanielF/NathanielF.github.io/notes/certain_things/Statistics/Analogies between Missing Data and Causal Inference.md

 In this case the pattern of reasoning is akin to performing mean-imputation and then taking the difference of the averages.
 The imputation step is redundant in A/B testing, but it is highlighted by Aronow and Miller as a useful lens on more complex causal inference tasks on observed data.
 We are always (under the hood) trying to impute the missing values to gain a better view of the treatment effect distribution.
 ### Regression Estimators

 Again we rely on the idea of regression as an approximation to the CEF of the data generating process.
-The flexibility of regression modelling for automating a host of statistical test should be reasonable familiar.
-The point here is not to rehash the theory but just to note the similarity with the procedures used abovr for regression-based imputation.
+The flexibility of regression modelling for automating a host of statistical test should be reasonably familiar.
+The point here is not to rehash the theory but just to note the similarity with the procedures used above for regression-based imputation.
+Regression modelling of the treatment effect proceeds on the **strong ignorability** assumption that - conditional on the observed covariates knowing whether or not an individual received the treatment adds no new information i.e. it is the insistence that assignment might as well be *random* after accounting for the background characteristics.
+These assumptions mirror the conditions required for imputation under the MAR regime.

 So we can derive estimates for the ATE from the data generating model